Using Pocket Diagnostic® plant disease tests

 Example of a test used incorrectly

-Below is an example of what can happen if too much debris and plant material is added to the test strip.
+Below is an example of what can happen if too much debris and plant material are added to the test strip.
 There is too much debris preventing the test from working properly.

 Flooded sample well and viewing window